mad-java-ent-f20/Init-to-Commit-Wedding-Planner/DesignDocuments/UserStories.md

 ### Sign up

-As a new user I want to create an account so that I can add details for a successful wedding.
+As a new user I want to create an account so that I can organize details for a successful wedding.

 ### Sign In